woxane/Fifth-Assignment-Multithread-Basics/README.md

 1. **Theoretical Questions**: This section is designed to deepen your understanding of key multithreading concepts in Java.
 You'll have to analyze three code blocks and answer questions about them.

 2. **Practical Questions**: In this section, you'll get hands-on experience with multithreading in Java.
-You'll have the opportunity to write code that implements the theoretical concepts you've learned, providing you with practical understanding and experience.
+Test cases are provided for each problem, but your code will still be manually checked to ensure you've implemented

 ## Objectives 🎯